-- The main goal of music therapy is not musical.
-For example, to improve fine motor skills, speech or communication skills.
-The use of music helps to achieve the goals.
-For example, motivating people to use their fingers and to respond to music emotionally and physically.
-The added benefits of music therapy are musical, and may include learning to read music or play an instrument.
+- The main goal of music therapy is not musical, for example, to improve fine motor skills, speech or communication skills.
+Musical experiences are used to achieve non-musical goals.
+For example, motivating people to use their fingers or to respond to music emotionally and physically.
+The added benefits of music therapy are musical, and often include opportunities for musical participation.

 - The main goal of music lessons is music focused.
 For example, to learn how to play a musical instrument, sing or read music.
 The added benefits of music lessons are not musical, and may include improved confidence, focus and fine motor skills.

 - The main goal of music entertainment is entertainment.
 For example, a person listens to music or watches a concert to be entertained.
 It is a passive experience that involves listening to or participating in a musical activity.
 The added benefits of music entertainment can be the relaxation, thrill or an emotional feeling from the experience.